evanmiller/hecate/README.md

 Compile from source:

     go get -u github.com/evanmiller/hecate

+Run:

     $GOPATH/bin/hecate file1 [file2 [...]]

-Hecate is a terminal hex editor unlike any you've ever seen: instead of putting the (ASCII) representation of bytes way out on the right side of the screen, it puts the interpreted values directly *beneath* the hex representation.
+Hecate is a **terminal hex editor** unlike any you've ever seen: instead of putting the (ASCII) representation of bytes way out on the right side of the screen, it puts the interpreted values directly *beneath* the hex representation.